pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 - The ``device``, which represents a compute device on which a tensor is stored (like a CPU or CUDA GPU),
 - The ``requires_grad`` boolean to enable or disable gradient recording for a tensor,

-and the allowed values at the moment are:
+If you are used to PyTorch in Python, these axes will sound very familiar.
+The allowed values for these axes at the moment are:

 - For ``dtype``: ``kUInt8``, ``kInt8``, ``kInt16``, ``kInt32``, ``kInt64``, ``kFloat32`` and ``kFloat64``,
 - For ``layout``: ``kStrided`` and ``kSparse``,
 - For ``device``: Either ``kCPU``, or ``kCUDA`` (which accepts an optional device index),
 - For ``requires_grad``: either true or false.

 .. tip::

-	There exist "Rust-style" shorthands for dtypes, like ``kF32`` instead of ``Float32``.
+	There exist "Rust-style" shorthands for dtypes, like ``kF32`` instead of ``kFloat32``.
 See `here
 	<https://github.com/pytorch/pytorch/blob/master/torch/csrc/api/include/torch/tensor.h#L30>`_
-	to see the full list.
+	for the full list.

-If you are used to PyTorch in Python, these axes will sound very familiar.
 An instance of ``TensorOptions`` stores a concrete value for each of these axes.
-Here is an example of creating a ``TensorOptions`` object that represents a 64-bit float, strided tensor that requires a gradient, and lives on CUDA device
+Here is an example of creating a ``TensorOptions`` object that represents a 64-bit float, strided tensor that requires a gradient, and lives on CUDA device 1:
-1:

 .. code-block:: cpp